 I’ve got a bit of history with Sega Mega Drive shooters; no good at them, but we’ve always tried!
 In terms of numbers played, probably more so with the vertical variety, which that system was always properly stacked with – Truxton, Mega SWIV, Twin Cobra, Elemental Master, M.U.S.H.A. and Xenon II (even if it’s a slightly ropey port!) immediately spring to mind as a few I’ve spent a lot of time enjoying.
-However, it’s the horizontal shooter where I’ve found the most enjoyment there – Thunder Force III and IV are without doubt the standouts, alongside Lightening Force: Quest for the Darkstar, and then there’s Darius II port Sagaia and Wings of Wor… Loads of good stuff, but until the announcement for this freshly enhanced version appeared, I don’t think I’d even heard of Gleylancer, let alone played it!
+However, it’s the horizontal shooter where I’ve found the most enjoyment there – Thunder Force III and IV are without doubt the standouts, and then there’s Darius II port Sagaia and Wings of Wor… Loads of good stuff, but until the announcement for this freshly enhanced version appeared, I don’t think I’d even heard of Gleylancer, let alone played it!

 I’m going to request a pass here though, on the grounds that Gleylancer was a Japan-only 1992 Mega Drive exclusive, which did make an appearance on Wii Virtual Console in 2008, but is only now making its way onto PlayStation 4, Xbox and Nintendo Switch in a new remaster, care of Ratalaika Games, at £5.99, which I imagine is a bit less than that Mega Drive cartridge would set you back now!
 They’ve also kindly provided me with a Switch code for review purposes, just so you know!